fmantz/sudoku/README.md

 ## Update: Version 0.5 (last version using a recursive approach)

 I added a new small update.
 In Version 4.0 I added all possible combinations of numbers ("the powerset"), each as sorted array.
 In Version 0.5, I shuffled those arrays so that not always the same numbers are tried into empty slots first.
-Therefore there should be less collisions.
+Therefore, there should be less collisions.
 This improved the performance of the Scala version a bit.
 However, the performance of the Rust version did not change.

 As usual, you can find the results here [./performance/version_0.5-result](./performance/version_0.5-result).

 ## Update: Version 0.6 (using an iterative approach)

-This time, I wanted to learn something new.
+This time, I wanted to learn again something new.
 I decided to implement backtracking without recursion.
-In particular I did following changes:
+In particular I did the following changes:

 * I developed the solving approach from scratch non-recursively.
 * I choose a one dimensional array to store the puzzle (since this was easier to implement here).
 * I sorted the cells for solving differently: I sorted them by number of possiblities available (ascending).

 The result was a algorithm that was twice as slow as Version 0.5 (in the Rust Version) and around 30% slower (in the Scala Version).
 This surprised me a bit but may depend on the sorting and extra steps I implemented.
 The memory consumption did not change so much.

 As usual, you can find the results here [./performance/version_0.6-result](./performance/version_0.6-result).

 This version was also considered as pre-step for what I want to learn next: **CUDA**.
 On GPU, threads have relatively small stacks, so it is best practice to avoid them (according to what I found on the web).
 Nevertheless, I may have used the stack here.
 The stack for each Sudoku should be bound to 81 elements.
 This should be small enough, I guess.

 ## Update: Version 0.7 (getting closer to CUDA)

 I implemented this version only to get another step closer to port the algorithm to CUDA.
 GPUs work differently to CPUs.
 In contrast to CPUs which are optimized for parallel tasks and a low latency, GPUs are optimized for processing data in parallel and a high throughput.
-Therefore branching is bad on a GPU.
+Therefore, branching is bad on a GPU.
 For this reason I eliminated branching in the algorithm as far as possible.
-There are only two 'if then else' conditions left.
+There are only a few 'if then else' conditions left.
 In particular I did following changes:

 * I removed the fastIndexOf method against another index array.
 * I chose smaller datatypes for indices in the Rust version (and added some casts).

 The algorithm became marginal faster in Scala as well as in Rust (I always look at 100000 Sudokus).
 As usual, you can find the results here [./performance/version_0.7-result](./performance/version_0.7-result).

+## Update: Version 0.8 (cleanups and CUDA)

+In this version, I cleaned the rust code up.
+I also updated the Rust Edition to 2021.
+Moreover, I developed a very disappointing CUDA version.
+In addition, I used a higher number of parallel tasks.
+The result is that the RUST program is again as fast as Version 0.5.
+However, the Scala version is still a bit slower than the Scala program Version 0.5.

+As usual, you can find the results here [./performance/version_0.8-result](./performance/version_0.8-result).

+The algorithm could also be fully implemented with CUDA.
+However, the CUDA program is very slow.
+I guess few data branches ('ifs') is not enough for a fast CUDA program, also parallel data access is needed.
+Solving 100 CUDAs needed around 17 seconds compared to the 0.4 seconds in the Rust program and 1.3 seconds in the Scala program.
+If there is by chance a CUDA developer, let me know if my assumption is true (hyperion AT gmx POINT at).